 A regular polyhedron is made up of regular polygons.
 Such solids are also known as ‘platonic solids

 An irregular polyhedron is formed by polygons of different shapes where all the components are not the same.
 This means that all the sides of an irregular polyhedron are not equal.

 Some of the regular polygons are described in the table below:

 |Houses/Buildings: Most of the houses around us are polyhedrons as they are made of flat surfaces.|

 |A prism: A prism is made of three rectangles joined together with triangular bases|

 |Pyramids: A polyhedron with four sides is a tetrahedron and is also called a pyramid.|

 – If we know about the number of faces and the vertex of a polyhedron, the number of edges can be calculated using the ‘polyhedron formula’ or ‘Euler’s formula’.

 F + V = E + 2

-where F, V, and E represents the number of faces, edges and vertices of the polyhedron respectively.
+where F, V, and E represent the number of faces, edges, and vertices of the polyhedron respectively.